simonmichael/hledger/MANUAL.md

 - `acct:REGEX` - same as above
 - `desc:REGEX` - match transaction descriptions by regular expression
 - `date:PERIODEXPR` - match dates within the specified [period](#period-expressions)
-- `edate:PERIODEXPR` - as above, but match effective dates
+- `edate:PERIODEXPR` - as above, but match secondary dates
 - `status:1` or `status:0` - match cleared/uncleared transactions
 - `tag:NAME[=REGEX]` - match by exact [tag](#tags) name, and optionally match the tag value by regular expression
 - `depth:N` - match (or display, depending on command) accounts at or above this [depth](#depth-limiting)